golang/website/_content/blog/goroutine-leak-profiles.md

 	return results, nil
 }
 ```
-Because `ch` is an unbuffered channel, each worker goroutine blocks when sending its result until the main goroutine receives from the channel.
+Because `ch` is an unbuffered channel, each worker goroutine blocks when sending
+its result until the main goroutine receives from the channel.
-If `processWorkItems` returns early due to an error, the receiving loop terminates, and all remaining worker goroutines will block forever trying to send to `ch`.
+If `processWorkItems` returns early due to an error, the receiving loop terminates,
+and all remaining sender goroutines block forever.

 ## Enabling goroutine leak profiles